AccumulateNetwork/accumulate-docs/tools/command-line-tool/cli-tutorial.md

 The following tutorial will help you get started with the CLI tool and understand how it works.
 We'll run through a few basic commands to create and fund an account, and send tokens between the two.

 {% hint style="warning" %}
 This tutorial assumes you have already built the executable for the CLI tool.
-If you have not yet done so, visit [using-the-command-line.md] to learn how.
+If you have not yet done so, visit [Getting Started](using-the-command-line.md) to learn how.
 {% endhint %}

 ### Creating an anonymous token account